jornejongsma/frontend-weather-app-code-test/readme.md

 * weather location;
 * show location;

-> When you swith the view from **Canvas** to **Docs**, there's a button that will show you the code to implement the web-component with current settings.
+> When you switch the view from **Canvas** to **Docs**, there's a button that will show you the code to implement the web-component with current settings.

-Pritty cool, don't you think?!
+Pretty cool, don't you think?!

 ## Playwright e2e tests

-At the moment there no real tests written, there is just for every component a test file setup to start swith it.
+At the moment there are no real tests written, there's just for every component a test file setup to start with it.

 ## Running tests